VishwasMallikarjuna/UrlShortener/README.md

 ## To run locally go installed
 	go run main.go

-## You can pull the docker image by using command
+## You can pull the docker image by using the command
     docker pull vishwasmallikarjuna/urlrepo:latest

 ## You can run the image by using the command